juliabuffinton/wids_2024/tutorial/README.md

 ### Make a new branch
 Now, create a new branch to change the code in our `hello.py` file.

-1. Create a new branch by typing `git checkout -b change_hello_msg`.
-This will create the new branch and immediately switch to that branch. (`git checkout` is used to check out specific commits or branches; if you add the `-b` flag it will gracefully create the new branch and switch to it.
-Otherwise, you need to type `git branch change_hello_msg and then git checkout change_hello_msg`.)
+1. Create a new branch by typing `git branch change_hello_msg`.
+Switch to that branch using `git checkout change_hello_msg`.
+(Pro tip: do this in one command using `git checkout -b change_hello_msg`.
+This will create the new branch and immediately switch to that branch.)
-2. Edit the hello.py file to change "world" to "WiDS".
+3. Edit the hello.py file to change "world" to "WiDS".
 Save!
-3. Add and commit the file.
+4. Add and commit the file.
-4. Switch back to your main branch by typing `git checkout main`.
+5. Switch back to your main branch by typing `git checkout main`.
 Check the file again - has the text changed?
-5. Merge your changes into the main branch by typing `git merge change_hello_msg`.
+6. Merge your changes into the main branch by typing `git merge change_hello_msg`.
-6. Check the log by typing `git log --oneline`.
+7. Check the log by typing `git log --oneline`.
 You should see each commit on main as well as the commits from the new branch since we've now merged them in.
-7. Push your changes to the remote repository and check them out in Github!
+8. Push your changes to the remote repository and check them out in Github!
-8. Navigate to the `hello.py` file in Github, then click "History" in the upper right.
+9. Navigate to the `hello.py` file in Github, then click "History" in the upper right.
 Click on the title of the most recent commit to see exactly what changed.